sergiokopplin/indigo/_posts/2021-05-26-rejuvenation-by-reprogramming.md

 In particular, we observed activation of the *Nanog* transcription factor, previously reported to be a gate-keeper to the induction of full pluripotency.

 Pluripotent cells are characteristically neoplastic, forming teratomas *in vivo*.
-Our observation that *Nanog* is activated in a subset of transiently reprogrammed cells suggests that even transient activation of pluripotency programs poses a neoplastic risk.
+Our observation that *Nanog* is activated in a subset of partially reprogrammed cells suggests that even transient activation of pluripotency programs poses a neoplastic risk.
 Given that we observed only a small *Nanog+* cell population, it seems likely that previous reports using bulk measurements were not able to detect this rare cell state.

-We next wondered if transiently reprogrammed cells would re-acquire their original somatic identities, as suggested by MEF to iPSC reprogramming systems ([Samavarchi-Tehrani et. al. 2010](https://pubmed.ncbi.nlm.nih.gov/20621051/)).
+We next wondered if partially reprogrammed cells would re-acquire their original somatic identities, as suggested by MEF to iPSC reprogramming systems ([Samavarchi-Tehrani et. al. 2010](https://pubmed.ncbi.nlm.nih.gov/20621051/)).
 We turned to RNA velocity analysis to infer changes in cell state and found that most reprogrammed cells in both populations were re-acquiring their original somatic identities.

 ## Pluripotency submodules are sufficient to restore youthful expression